bloomtom/dencli/README.md

 Complex usage:
 >  dotnet dencli.dll --delete truncate --input video.mkv --preset ultrafast

   -i, --input        Required.
 Input file to be encoded.

   -o, --output       The directory to write output files at.
 Defaults to the input file directory.

   --outfile          The base filename to use for the output files.
 Defaults to input filename.

   -d, --delete       (Default: none) Specify what should be done to the source on successful encode.
 Allows truncate or
                      delete.

   -p, --preset       (Default: medium) Specify the ffmpeg preset.

   -q, --quality      (Default: medium) Specify the quality band to use.
 Allows potato, low, medium, high, ultra.

+  --enablecopying    (Default: false) Enable stream copying.
+Leave this false unless you're sure the input file is
+                     dash-ready.

+  --disablecrush     (Default: false) Disables quality crushing.
+May lead to output files larger than the input.

   --framerate        (Default: 24) Specify the framerate to use.

   --keyinterval      (Default: 96) Specify the keyframe interval to use.

   --ffmpeg           (Default: ffmpeg) The path to ffmpeg.

   --ffprobe          (Default: ffprobe) The path to ffprobe.

   --mp4box           (Default: mp4box) The path to mp4box.

   --temp             Specify the temp directory.
 Defaults to current directory.

   --help             Display this help screen.

   --version          Display version information.
 ```

 ## Common Errors